 We built Document360 in a bootstrapped model by making use of the right toolset for each purpose.
-We chose Algolia as our search partner.
+And we chose Algolia as our search partner.
 Here I’m sharing how we bumped into Algolia QPS Violation and how did we fix it.

-Let’s say, you have 10 customers searching something on your website at the same time and 10 requests arrive to Algolia for information – it will be counted as 10 QPS.
-Read more on how Algolia calculates the QPS here.
+Let’s say, you have 10 customers searching for something on your website at the same time and 10 requests arrive in Algolia for information – it will be counted as 10 QPS.
+Read more on how Algolia calculates the max QPS.

 With our current subscription, our allowed limit is 75 QPS.
 This means that 75 requests are allowed to hit Algolia server per second.
-This value is quite enough unless you have a high volume e-commerce application.
+This value is more than enough unless you have a high volume e-commerce application.

 We received a notification from Algolia about the QPS violation.
 We were quite surprised to see this and were clueless.
-Our immediate attention went to the customer-facing documentation websites (e.g. docs.document360.io).
+Our immediate attention went to the customer-facing documentation website.

 The first question we had in mind was “Do we have enough customers searching for something at the same time simultaneously?”
 The answer was No. We then started to dig deeper into the problem.